 (iv)The Tribunal shall notify the President, the relevant Official and the parties in writing of its decision (which may be by majority) on the complaint, without cause given.
 It may absolve the Respondent or impose such penalty/ies as it thinks fit from within those permitted by this Rule.

-(i) The Respondent may appeal against the Tribunal’s decision by giving written notice to the Chief Executive within 11 days of posting of the decision.
+(i) The Respondent may appeal against the Tribunal’s decision by giving written notice to the Chief Operating Officer within 11 days of posting of the decision.

 (i) The penalties available for imposition under this Rule are: